Investopedia: 2000s

 In April 2007, Forbes Media acquired Investopedia.com for an undisclosed amount.
 At the time of the acquisition, Investopedia drew about 2.5 million monthly users and provided a financial dictionary with about 5,000 terms regarding personal finance, banking and accounting.
 It also provided articles by financial advisers and a stock market simulator.

 2010s

 In August 2010, Forbes sold Investopedia to ValueClick for US$42 million.
 By then, the site had grown to more than 30,000 pieces of content and reached 2.2 million unique visitors per month.
 In 2013, ValueClick would then sell Investopedia and a group of other properties to IAC for $80 million.
 Following the acquisition by IAC, Investopedia launched several initiatives, including Investopedia Academy to sell educational technology.
-Investopedia operates under the discretion of CEO Neil Vogel.
+Investopedia operates under the leadership of CEO Neil Vogel.

 In March 2015, David Siegel, an alum of Seeking Alpha, was hired as CEO of Investopedia.
 Caleb Silver was hired from CNN to oversee content operations for the platform in January 2016.
 In July 2018, Investopedia joined the Dotdash family of brands and laid off 1/3 of its staff, or 36 people.
 The site underwent a rebranding and relaunch later in the year.